ChrisTheCyberCoder/SEI-Project-1/README.md

 When the villians are not chasing, they are in a scatter state.
 They occupy and patrol the four corners of the grid, if they are not in chase-mode.

-Once Homer (Pac-Man) enters an area/zone that they are guarding, the villains go into "chase" mode, this is the mode where the villains chase pacman, given pacman's location.
+Once Homer (Pac-Man) enters an area/zone that they are guarding, the villains go into "chase" mode, this is the mode where the villains chase Pac-man, given Pac-man's location.

 When moving, the villains take into consideration the boundaries that they cannot infiltrate: The walls, each-other.
 This essentially stops them from colliding into each-other and going through obstacles they're not supposed to go through.